Improving instrumental variable estimators with post-stratification: Further details on and results for simulations

 \subsection{Stability of SE Estimators}

-We wanted to investigate whether the uncertainty of the stratified standard error estimators is generally lower, relative to the corresponding true standard error, as compared to the unstratified estimator.
+Here we focus on one-sided noncompliance only, as two-sided noncompliance was clearly very unstable with large numbers of extreme point estimates and standard error estimates.
+For one-sided noncompliance, we wanted to investigate whether the uncertainty of the stratified standard error estimators is generally lower, relative to the corresponding true standard error, as compared to the unstratified estimator.
 For each estimator and simulation context we calculate the standard deviation of the estimated standard errors and divide by the Monte-Carlo estimated true standard error to obtain a relative average percent error in the uncertainty measure.
 We then compare these ratios, for the post-stratified estimators, to the corresponding ratio of the baseline unstratified estimator.
 This is a ratio of ratios:

 where $est$ is an estimator of interest and $u$ is our baseline unstratified estimator.

 The Bloom estimated standard errors for either stratified estimator are neither more or less unstable to any substantial degree, relative to their true precision, as compared to the unstratified.
 For the delta method standard error, we do see higher relative instability in the standard error estimates for the within approach.
 A subsequent analysis (not shown) shows that for a predictive covariate, even though the standard errors can be \emph{relatively} more uncertain, the overall reduction in uncertainty more than offsets this gain, resulting in a more precise estimate of uncertainty for a more precise estimator.
 Without a predictive covariate, however, true precision gains are minimal, and the additional instability in estimating the standard errors does result in an overall cost.